A feature of long distance trips is the number of ‘last minute’ withdrawals – and the Cape to Cape was no exception.

 There was much to see along the way from Perth to Esperance and beyond, including the flooding of the Jerdacuttup River – the first time it had flowed like this in 40 years according to a local with whom I spoke.

 Rain had fallen around Condingup for three days prior to our arrival – about 25mm – and about two weeks previously the area had received another 25mm.
 In consequence the country was looking very green.
 The trip out from Esperance along Merivale Road was an adventure, wet and slippery.

 I had previously determined the RV point to be the Duke of Orleans Bay Caravan Park (The Duke) and around lunchtime on Friday Graham and Debbie arrived in their 4.2L turbo GU Patrol Wagon with a brand new TVan camper.
 Andrew arrived shortly after in his 4.2L naturally aspirated GQ trayback ute with canopy.
 Fish wasn’t far behind in his 4.2L turbo GU trayback ute.

-I was driving in a Holden Rodeo.
+I was driving a Holden Rodeo.
 3.0L Ute.
 My 3.0L GU Patrol Wagon was totalled when a less-than-attentive driver come through a red light and slammed the vehicle through a 45 degree arc after hitting the right front fender (oh, the despair of sitting there watching the drama unfold and being able to do nothing about it).